databricks/spark-deep-learning/README.md

 sparkdl$ SPARK_HOME=/usr/local/lib/spark-2.1.1-bin-hadoop2.7 PYSPARK_PYTHON=python2 SCALA_VERSION=2.11.8 SPARK_VERSION=2.1.1 ./python/run-tests.sh
 ```

 ## Spark version compatibility

-Spark 2.1.1 and Python 2.7 are recommended.
+Spark 2.2.0 and Python 3.6 are recommended for working with the latest code.
+See the [travis config](https://github.com/databricks/spark-deep-learning/blob/master/.travis.yml) for the regularly-tested combinations.

+Compatibility requirements for each release are listed in the [Releases](#releases) section.

 ## Support